smplrspace/docs/docs/getting-started.md

 ```

 💡 Try it yourself in our [interactive hello world example](/examples/hello-world), which provides vanilla Javascript, vanilla Typescript and React starting points.

+**🤖 Common types:** the library also exposes a number of internal types that are commonly used in userland, like SmplrCoord3d, SpaceViewerOptions, etc. Feel free to explore these in your IDE.

 Note: `smplr-loader` is not the library itself, but a tiny package that loads the library from our CDN and applies types to the loaded module.
 We have plans to publish the `smplr.js` library itself to NPM in the future but our backend is not ready for it.
 See [below](/#warning-against-self-hosting-smplrjs) for details.